 Enjoy Salt Spring’s Assortment of Provincial Parks

-On this page, you'll find a brief description of the BC Provincial Parks on Salt Spring to help you plan your vacation on the island before arriving.
+Visit the beautiful BC Provincial Parks on Salt Spring Island.
 All parks featured are unique and offer their own version of natural splendor.

-Visit for either a day trip or reserve a camp site (where available) and settle in a while.
+Visit for a day trip or settle into a camp site (where available) and stay a while.
+See the list of parks where camping is permitted.

 Salt Spring Island is the ideal destination for immersing yourself in the natural world.
 And that’s exactly what BC Provincial Parks areas are preserved for – our enjoyment and the freedom of the native wildlife, for generations to come!